memyboi/fancygrim/README.md

 a small bash script that I use for screenshotting. (hyprland only)
 i made this because I was infuriated with the lack of good screenshotting tools.
 This tool takes a screenshot and THEN resizes it, instead of taking a resizing and taking a screenshot of slurp.
 It also allows you to toggle a shadow and change the border radius for each individual mode.

+> [!IMPORTANT]
+> This was made for Hyprland/Wayland in mind.
+> This will very likely not work on X11.
+> It uses hyprpicker to freeze the screen, which means it may not work for other wayland compositors.

 <img src="newexample.png">

 ## features: